 The vulnerability targets the HTTP trailer support feature, which allows a sender to include additional fields in a message to supply metadata.
 An attacker would be able to exploit this flaw by sending a specially crafted packet to a target server using http.sys to process packets.

-“Running code via http.sys can lead to a complete system compromise,” Ullrich writes on the SANS Institute’s FAQ page on the vulnerability.
+“Running code via http.sys can lead to a complete system compromise,” Ullrich wrote on the SANS Institute’s FAQ page about the vulnerability.

 Most worrying, Microsoft says the flaw is wormable, meaning human interaction is not required for an attack to spread from one vulnerable Windows box to another.
 Once an attacker compromises one system, it will be able to spread easily throughout the organization’s entire intranet.
 Organizations are encouraged to find affected systems and deploy updates as soon as possible.

 How Do I Check My System?